trojano31/node-react/fe-coding-task/INSTRUCTION.md

 # Recruitment task - coding

-The main goal is to implement a small application that presents a line/bar chart with Norway statistics on the average price per square meter fetched from https://data.ssb.no.
+The main goal is implementing a small application that presents a line/bar chart with Norway statistics on the average price per square meter fetched from https://data.ssb.no.
+Documentation is Norwegian - use your favourite translator if you need any.

 ## Requirements